 The work doesn't stop at deployment, though.
 We know that this is only the part of your company success.
 The real insights come from your website performance diagnostics and observing how real users interact with your website.
 On top of that, you get long-term maintenance and search engine optimization.

 You don't have to trust our words.
 As an award winning design agency, we have many satisfied clients.
-Just check our reviews and case studies!
+Just check our reviews and our healthcare website design case studies!

 When it comes to healthcare web design, choosing the right partner can make all the difference.
-At Adchitects, we don't just build websites – we create digital experiences that put your patients first while adhering to the highest standards of design and compliance.
+At Adchitects, we don't just build websites.
+We create digital experiences that adhere to the highest standards of design and compliance.
 Here's why healthcare organizations trust us with their digital presence!

 Our team stays at the forefront of design trends and technological advancements, incorporating the latest best practices into every custom website.
 We emphasize clean, uncluttered designs that make it easy for patients to find the information they need quickly and efficiently.

-In the healthcare sector, compliance isn't just a checkbox – it's a fundamental requirement.
+In the healthcare sector, compliance isn't just a checkbox.
+It's a fundamental requirement.
 At Adchitects, we take pride in our deep understanding of ADA, WCAG, and HIPAA regulations.
-Our websites are built from the ground up with these standards in mind, ensuring that your digital presence is not only legally compliant but also truly accessible to all users.
+Our websites are built from the ground up with these standards in mind.

 We aim for WCAG 2.0 Level AA compliance as our standard, implementing features like proper color contrast, keyboard navigation, and screen reader compatibility.
 For HIPAA compliance, we employ robust security measures to protect patient data, including encrypted form submissions and secure patient portals.